2023 Solar Incentives Guide for Sherwood, AR - Tax Credits & Rebates

 EcoWatch's Sherwood, AR Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Reaching out to the company that installed your solar system, or any local Sherwood solar installer, can help you understand what incentives you can apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Reaching out to the company that installed your solar system, or any local Sherwood solar installer, can help you understand what incentives you qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.